 Thankfully not another routine horror movie where a family moves into a house haunted by a supernatural presence, “Pyewacket” builds a pall of insidious, mounting dread within a fully realized mother-daughter drama that drives toward a gut-punch finale.
 Director Adam MacDonald never pulls the focus away from Leah’s crumbling innocence and tumultuous relationship with her mother.
 Besides their button-pushing arguments, there is also enough affecting downtime between daughter and mother to show the love that’s still in there, getting the viewer to hope everything will turn out all right for them, even if their fates are already sealed.
 Once Leah performs her ritual, MacDonald eschews easy jump scares for a slow-burn tempo of good, old-fashioned tension and mood.
 How much the viewer actually sees is kept judiciously under control with effectively creepy use of shadow and two separate moments involving footsteps, and a droning sound design is nerve-rattling enough.

 Nicole Muñoz and Laurie Holden are excellent in roles that give them tricky emotional avenues to traverse.
 Both characters are struggling emotionally and in a great deal of pain following the loss of their father and husband, but both cope in different ways — Leah dabbles in the dark arts and her mother turns to wine.
 Muñoz has a calm, authentic presence as Leah, which helps make the destructive way of dealing with her harsh feelings toward her mother believable, as well as the immediate regrets after cursing the person who bore her.
-As a mother who is at the end of her rope but doing the best she can and wants to start anew for both herself and Leah, Holden remains sympathetic with instances of warmth and anger as Mrs. Reyes.
+As a mother who is at her wits' end but doing the best she can and wants to start anew for both herself and Leah, Holden remains sympathetic with instances of warmth and anger as Mrs. Reyes.